Our land disputes team has strong technical experience of complex issues relating to property disputes.

 Rights of way refer to specific property rights while easements refer to general property rights that others could have over your land.
 Easement disagreements and private right of way disputes can be complicated and stressful to navigate.
 Our team of land dispute solicitors can assist.

 Repossession of property or land can be incredibly complex and emotionally charged.
 We are here to walk you through the process of a repossession dispute.

 - Dilapidations claims

 Dilapidation claims can be filed against a tenant who hasn’t met the standard of repair agreed to in the lease agreement at the end of the lease.
 This can, of course, lead to disputes when the tenant finds themselves liable to a sum they may struggle to pay.
 We can help landlords and tenants find a solution.

-Please contact us to discuss how we can help you with your land dispute matter.
+We can help you with your land disputes matter.